 My work aims to understand this adaptability and how it comes about.
 What are the fundamental principles that allow a system to adapt?
 What sets the limits of adaptability?
 How can we design systems that function optimally in uncertain environments?
 I look for answers to these questions using approaches rooted in physics, math, and computer science.

-An example of adaptation occurs in the sensory periphery, where the structure of the brain is adapted to the statistics of natural scenes.
-This “efficient coding” hypothesis has been successfully used in vision and audition in the past.
+An example of adaptation occurs in the sensory periphery, where the structure of the brain seems adapted to the statistics of natural scenes.
+This “efficient coding” hypothesis has been successfully tested in vision and audition in the past.
 I've been working on using a similar approach to explain the distribution of olfactory receptors in the nose.
 A different project attempts to explain observed biases in human sensitivity to textures given the abundance of various textures in natural images.
 In a very different realm, modeling work that I've done in the songbird has worked out the rules that govern the adaptation between different brain regions when they are involved in two-stage learning.